 Research results

 No evidence for a causal effect of IBD on dementia risk was found in three MR methods of MR, which was consistent with validation analyses.
-Furthermore, MR analysis suggested that IBD and subentities did not causally affect all-cause dementia and its four subtypes
+Furthermore, MR analysis suggested that IBD and subentities did not causally affect all-cause dementia and its four subtypes.

 Research conclusions